 Every person in your GatherContent account belongs to a group and has a role

-Groups are used to organise your people, and to help you find people more quickly by splitting up a list i.e. internal teams, external agencies, legal team, etc.
+Groups are used to organise your people, and to help you find people more quickly by splitting up a list i.e. internal teams, external agencies, legal teams, etc.

 A role is a set of permissions, which can be applied to multiple people.
 This determines things like whether people can write content, edit item structure, or see everything inside a project they have access to.